 SERVICES THAT OUR PLAN PAYS FOR WHAT YOU MUST PAY Supervised exercise therapy (SET) \$0 copay The plan will pay for SET for Members with symptomatic peripheral artery disease (PAD).
 The plan will pay for: Your provider must follow prior authorization Up to 36 sessions during a 12-week period if all SET requirements are met requirements.
-An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in Members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques Transportation Services Prior authorization You are covered for 60 one-way trips to health care appointments every required calendar year.
-Mileage limits may apply. \$0 copay for each one- You must: way trip to plan-approved locations.
+An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise-training program for PAD in Members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques Transportation Services Prior authorization You are covered for 75 one-way trips to health care appointments every required calendar year.
+Mileage limits may apply. \$0 copay for each one- way trip to plan-approved You must: locations.
 Use the plan's contracted transportation provider.
-Go to and from this plan's network providers and facilities within the service area.
-Urgently needed care \$0 copay Urgently needed care is care given to treat: • a non-emergency, or a sudden medical illness, or • an injury, or a condition that needs care right away.
+Co to and from this plan's not work providers and facilities within the Go to and from this plan's network providers and facilities within the service area. con vice area.
+Urgently needed care \$0 copay Urgently needed care is care given to treat: a non-emergency, or a sudden medical illness, or an injury, or a condition that needs care right away.
 If you require urgently needed care, you should first try to get it from a network provider.
 However, you can use out-of-network providers when you cannot get to a network provider.
 This coverage is within the United States.

-SERVICES THAT OUR PLAN PAYS FOR WHAT YOU MUST PAY Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related \$0 copay for eye exams to treat eye conditions \$0 copay (1 per year) for routine eye exams macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$0 copay (\$275 benefit limit each year) for eyewear For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+SERVICES THAT OUR PLAN PAYS FOR WHAT YOU MUST PAY Vision care Covered services include: \$0 copay for eye exams to treat eye conditions Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related \$0 copay (1 per year) for routine eye exams macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$0 copay (\$375 benefit limit each year) for eyewear For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) mot surper y and parendse two cychiasses arter the second surger y.